Next-Gen App & Browser Testing Cloud

 The glowing effect on the error message is created by the box-shadow property.
 The pulsing glow comes from the animated @keyframes applied to it.

-Responsive testing tools like LT Browser allows you to validate responsiveness on a wide range of mobile devices, offering over 53 device viewports for side-by-side comparisons.
-It provides pre-installed viewports for mobiles, tablets, desktops, and laptops, enabling synchronized interactions like scrolling and clicking for thorough cross-browser and device testing.
+Responsive testing tools like LT Browser let you validate responsiveness across 50+ device viewports for side-by-side comparisons.
+It ships pre-installed viewports for mobiles, tablets, desktops, and laptops, with synchronized scrolling and clicking so you can spot a misaligned glow on every breakpoint at once.

 Did you find this page helpful?